M-o-a-T/moat-kv/docs/source/command_line.rst

    entry or entries in question.
 This allows you to safely modify a value.

-.. program:: moat.kv client data
+.. program:: moat kv data

 Basic data access.